wazuh/wazuh-qa/README.md

 #### conftest

 Every group could have its own `conftest` if it needed some specific configurations.
-For reference, please check the [official pytest documentation](https://docs.pytest.org/en/latest/contents.html).
+For reference, please check [pytest](#pytest) section below.

 #### data